Axiom schema of specification: Statement

 Given any set A, there is a set B (a subset of A) such that, given any set x, x is a member of B if and only if x is a member of A and $\varphi$ holds for x.

 Note that there is one axiom for every such predicate $\varphi$; thus, this is an axiom schema.

 To understand this axiom schema, note that the set B must be a subset of A. Thus, what the axiom schema is really saying is that, given a set A and a predicate $\varphi$, we can find a subset B of A whose members are precisely the members of A that satisfy $\varphi$.
 By the axiom of extensionality this set is unique.
-We usually denote this set using set-builder notation as $B = \{x\in A | \varphi(x) \}$.
+We usually denote this set using set-builder notation as $B = \{x\in A \mid \varphi(x) \}$.
 Thus the essence of the axiom is:

 Every subclass of a set that is defined by a predicate is itself a set.

 The preceding form of separation was introduced in 1930 by Thoralf Skolem as a refinement of a previous, non-first-order form by Zermelo.
 The axiom schema of specification is characteristic of systems of axiomatic set theory related to the usual set theory ZFC, but does not usually appear in radically different systems of alternative set theory.
 For example, New Foundations and positive set theory use different restrictions of the axiom of comprehension of naive set theory.
 The Alternative Set Theory of Vopenka makes a specific point of allowing proper subclasses of sets, called semisets.
 Even in systems related to ZFC, this scheme is sometimes restricted to formulas with bounded quantifiers, as in Kripke–Platek set theory with urelements.

 Relation to the axiom schema of replacement

 The axiom schema of specification is implied by the axiom schema of replacement together with the axiom of empty set.
 (Note: Suppes, cited earlier, derived it from the axiom schema of replacement alone (p.
-237), but that's because he began his formulation of set theory by including the empty set as part of the definition of a set: his Definition 1, on page 19, states that $y \text{ is a set} \iff (\exists x) \ (x \in y \lor y = \emptyset)$.)
+237), but that's because his formulation of the axiom schema of replacement allows $f$ to be a partial function.)

 The axiom schema of replacement says that, if a function $f$ is definable by a formula $\varphi(x, y, p_1, \ldots, p_n)$, then for any set $A$, there exists a set $B = f(A) = \{ f(x) \mid x \in A \}$: